 The Nelson Museum is a safe space for everybody to explore and enjoy.

 Museums and archives are tied to a history of colonial and discriminatory methodologies that overlook the voices of many people.
 The Nelson Museum, Archives & Gallery is joining the global movement to recognize, respond to, and create space for, the voices that are missing from our region’s story.
-Our team is critically examining our policies, collections, exhibitions, and programs to ensure that everyone feels welcome, safe, and included.
+Our team is critically examining our policies, collections, exhibitions, and programs to ensure that everyone feels welcomed, safe, and included.